MuninnDB

 ACTIVATE Query

 ACTIVATE is MuninnDB's primary retrieval operation.
-Given a context string and a limit N, it returns the N most cognitively relevant engrams — not just the ones that match keywords or vectors, but the ones that are relevant right now, accounting for decay, learning, and graph associations.
+Given a context string and a limit N, it returns the N most cognitively relevant engrams — not just the ones that match keywords or vectors, but the ones that are relevant right now, accounting for temporal priority, learning, and graph associations.

 Key property: Every ACTIVATE call is both a retrieval AND a learning event.
-Reading memories strengthens their associations, resets decay timers for accessed engrams, and updates Hebbian weights for co-retrieved pairs.
+Reading memories records the access (boosting future temporal priority scores) and updates Hebbian weights for co-retrieved pairs.

 Overview

-The ACTIVATE pipeline runs in parallel across multiple goroutines, completing the full 6-phase process in under 20ms at 1 million engrams.
-The result is a ranked list of engrams with composite scores and explanation strings.
+The ACTIVATE pipeline runs in parallel across multiple goroutines, executing all 6 phases concurrently to return a ranked list of engrams with composite scores and explanation strings.
+Throughput and latency depend on your embedder configuration — the core pipeline adds minimal overhead.

 The Six Phases